Ishrat Jahan encounter killing: Allegations

 Between July 2004 and August 2004, the website of the Jamaat-ud-Dawah carried a notice disclaiming knowledge of "the young girl Ishrat Jahan Araa" (sic), claiming that the Indian media had fabricated news about Ishrat Jahan's links to the Lashkar-e-Taiba.
-On 2 May 2007, Abdullah Muntazir, spokesperson of the Jamaat-ud-Dawah Pakistan, apologised to Ishrat Jahan's family and to all Indian muslims because they had to suffer for the journalistic mistake by his staff of quoting Indian news sites without proper attribution, which had enabled Indian media to claim that Ishrat Jahan had been a Lashkar-e-Taiba operative.
+On 2 May 2007, Abdullah Muntazir, spokesperson of the Jamaat-ud-Dawah Pakistan, apologised to Ishrat Jahan's family and to all Indian Muslims because they had to suffer for the journalistic mistake by his staff of quoting Indian news sites without proper attribution, which had enabled Indian media to claim that Ishrat Jahan had been a Lashkar-e-Taiba operative.
 He claimed that the Jamaat-ud-Dawah had "published a vehement denial", but that the "damage had already been done".

 A probe into the encounter was ordered after Ishrat Jahan's family insisted that she was innocent, and the Mumbai police said she had no criminal background, and their investigation did not find anything that could implicate her.
 A number of politicians and the Maharashtra State Minorities Commission demanded an inquiry.
 Ishrat Jahan's funeral procession was attended by over 10,000 people in Mumbra and the Samajwadi Party state president Abu Azmi said that he would demand a CBI probe into the killings.

 The Gujarat government had faced strong criticism by human rights groups for anti-Muslim human rights violations, following the communal riots of 2002.
 During this period, there had been several police encounter deaths in the Gujarat, three of which have been attributed to attempts to kill Narendra Modi in retaliation for the alleged involvement of the state machinery in the riots.
 Some human rights activists have alleged that many of these alleged encounters actually happen in police custody.
 They claimed that there is a pattern that many of these encounters followed: they always took place in the wee hours of the morning in a deserted area, with no witnesses; a vigorous exchange of fire resulted in the deaths of all the terrorists, while the police received no injuries; and the diary of the accused was often recovered, and contained incriminating evidence.
-In 2007, several of the policemen held responsible for the death of Ishrat Jahan faced trial in connection with the 2005 fake encounter of Sohrabuddin Sheikh and his wife.
-The police officer D.G.
-Vanzara, who led the encounter was later jailed for his involvement in the Sohrabuddin Sheikh fake encounter.
-This resulted in an investigation into the encounter involving Ishrat.

-The Gujarat police claimed to have received information on the assassination plot from the Mumbai police.
-The Mumbai police however denied there was any such information.
 According to People's Union for Civil Liberties, the Gujarat police did not follow normal procedures in their investigations.
 No FIR was lodged with the local area police station where the encounter occurred, no charge sheet, no inquest report, and no witness statement.
 No bullet marks or damage was observed on the road or surrounding area.